Kawagoe Castle

 How do I get to Kawagoe Castle?

 The nearest station is Hon-Kawagoe Station (Seibu Shinjuku Line) or Kawagoe Station (Tobu Tojo Line / JR Kawagoe Line).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 Bus from Kawagoe Station to the castle area.
 Kawagoe is easily reached from central Tokyo (approximately 45 minutes on the Tobu Tojo Line from Ikebukuro).
 Day trip from Tokyo.
-Parking: Paid parking available in central Kawagoe.
-Accessible with a JR Pass.

 How much does Kawagoe Castle cost to enter?